dhanushd-27/100xdev-LectureAssignments/Web2/week8-courseAppBackend/README.md

     Export the above function and call it in index.js file - userRoutes(app)

 ### - Use Express Router in different files and call them in main file
+    This way is followed in this basic backend application

+### Live Class tips
+    Don't store the base-64 url of an image inside the database instead store a direct link of the image